 Once disembarked on its shores, you will be treated to a guided wildlife ranger tour of around one hour, this gives the visitor an introduction to Rum and is followed by a unique journey by 4×4 up through Glen Kinloch across the island to its western side as part of a guided tour that lets you marvel at the landscape, with its mist-strewn Rum Cullin mountain range, local wildlife, including members of Rum’s famous red deer population and Wild ponies which are thought to have inhabited the Island for over a thousand years.

-The tour will visit the unusual Greek styled Mousoleum the folly of John Bullough at Harris bay on the west side of Rum and also Kilmory Bay on the northeast side of the island with its unmatched outlook across the water to the Cullin of Skye, here guests will stop for lunch and taste fresh local langoustines, hot smoked salmon and smoked mackerel pate from their luxury picnic.
+The tour will visit the unusual Greek styled Mousoleum the folly of John Bullough at Harris bay on the west side of Rum and also Kilmory Bay on the northeast side of the island with its unmatched outlook across the water to the Cullin of Skye, here guests will stop for a luxury picnic (included) or may prefer to pre order our Luxuary seafood lunch served onboard the vessel at the end of the journey at an additional cost of £35.00 PP

 On Request visitors should certainly grasp the opportunity to take part in some of the some of the best brown trout fishing in the Highlands.
 Loch Dornabac which is a short walk from the vehicle is popular with the visitors but for those who don’t mind a small hike of 250 meters, Loch Fiachanaish above Harris bay is our go to places with brown trout averaging 1.5lbs and larger specimens of up to 3lb also possible.